 Jonathan was appointed lead counsel of hernia mesh litigation In re Atrium Medical Corp.
 C-QUR Mesh Products Liability Litigation, MDL #2753.
-He serves as co-liaison counsel in transvaginal mesh litigation In re C.R.
-Bard Inc. in New Jersey state court and as state court liaison counsel in Massachusetts.
+He serves as co-lead and co-liaison counsel in the largest consolidated hernia mesh litigation in the country, In re Davol/C.R.
+Bard Hernia Mesh Multi-Case Management Coordination.
+Jonathan previously served as co-liaison counsel in the In re Bard Litigation in New Jersey state court and as state court liaison counsel in Massachusetts.
 He is a member of the litigation team that successfully tried the Barba case to a $100 million verdict in Delaware (later reduced by appeal to $10 million).
 Jonathan also led the successful appeal to the Massachusetts Court of Appeals, which allowed key evidence relating to Boston Scientific’s alleged knowledge of the potential harm caused by its products.
 Jonathan is co-chair of the AAJ Hernia Mesh Litigation Group.

 Jonathan also represents communities and people facing personal injury, property damage and economic loss as a result of negligence, environmental hazards or groundwater and soil contamination.
 In 2008, he litigated against a large New England utility company on behalf of more than 100 Tiverton, R.I., residents who claimed they suffered damages resulting from environmental contamination of their residential property.
 More recently, Jonathan played a role in the settlement of contamination litigation between members of the Tallevast, Fla., community and a major aerospace defense contractor involving property damage and emotional distress claims resulting from the alleged release of trichloroethylene (TCE), perchloroethylene (PCE) and other chemicals into the groundwater.